Why it’s Important to Hire a Nanny with the Right Qualities

 Conducting a background check is considered a standard part of the process, and the nanny to whom you are making an offer will expect it.

 As a potential employer, it’s important to understand that not all background checks are created equal.
-A third-party investigation service (such as a professional recruiter) will be bound to follow federal laws around Fair Credit Reporting, stipulating specific rules around legally obtaining official private records information.
+A third-party investigation service (such as a professional recruiter) will be bound to follow federal laws regarding Fair Credit Reporting, stipulating specific rules around legally obtaining official private records information.

 A “background check” that you can purchase online is not necessarily comparable as it is mainly a data sweep of online information for which there is no guarantee it is correct, or up to date.